United States Air Force Flight Dynamics Laboratory: Projects

 The design of the remote pilot station (RPS) was also revolutionary, featuring elements of the F-106 fighter, industrial controls, and NASA satellite control station designs.
 The overall system design concept required a two person crew with a Remote Pilot and Remote Flight Engineer, similar to crew assignments for two man fighters like the F-4 and F-14.
 The RPS Pilot station had two monitors with a nose camera view and a moving map display.
 The pilot controlled the aircraft with a 3-axis control stick, similar to the Apollo spacecraft.
 The flight engineer controlled video display, on-board system operation, and recovery commands.
-He viewed a monitor with a telescopic camera view of the aircraft in flightm linked to the FPS-16 tracking radar.
+He viewed a monitor with a telescopic camera view of the aircraft in flight, linked to the FPS-16 tracking radar.
 At the conclusion of the program, the aircraft was donated to the Dugway Proving Ground in Utah, and became a static display at the entrance to Eagle Range.
 This aircraft reappeared at Edwards AFB without the engine as a captive test platform for optics testing.

 The Program Manager was John Seaberg, the project manager was Capt.
 Rus Records, and the two Air Force test pilots were Maj.
 Mel Hyashi and Maj.
 Skip Holm.
 Maj.
 Holm later distinguished himself on the high performance aircraft racing circuit as the pilot of the P-51 "Dago Red" in which he won the world Unlimited championship.